Federal Employees’ Group Life Insurance Program

 Retirees and Compensationers: Coverage and Premiums

-- 75 Percent Reduction—Coverage is reduced by 2 percent a month beginning at age 65, with an ultimate reduction to 25 percent of the basic policy value.
-Anyone who retires on or after January 1, 1990, must pay the same premium as active employees until age 65 ($.325 per month per $1,000 of coverage).
-No further premiums will be withheld after the calendar month in which the retiree becomes 65.
+• 75 Percent Reduction—Coverage is reduced by 2 percent a month beginning at age 65, with an ultimate reduction to 25 percent of the basic policy value.
+The premium is $.325 per month per $1,000 of coverage until the calendar month in which the retiree becomes 65, at which point the coverage is free.

-- 50 Percent Reduction—Beginning at age 65, coverage is reduced by 1 percent a month until it reaches 50 percent of the basic policy value.
-There is a higher premium charged for this lesser reduction ($.965 per month per $1,000 of coverage until age 65 and $.64 a month per $1,000 of coverage thereafter).
+• 50 Percent Reduction—Beginning at age 65, coverage is reduced by 1 percent a month until it reaches 50 percent of the basic policy value.
+The premium is $1.035 per month per $1,000 of coverage until age 65 and $.71 a month per $1,000 of coverage thereafter.

 Unless you elected a partial living benefit, failure to make a written choice will result in OPM concluding that you have elected the 75 percent reduction.